JKirchartz/jkirchartz.github.com/_posts/2018-09-11-the_book_metaphor.md

 ---
 layout: post
 title: The Book Metaphor
-published: false
-tags: article, time
+tags: article, time, planning
 ---

-Imagine a friend shows you a photo of a book online &mdash; well, you presume it's a book, it could be a magazine, an encyclopedia, or even a journal, it's hard to tell from a picture &mdash; there's at least a lovely photograph and what could be a title, it's hard to make out.
+Imagine a friend shows you a photo of a book online &mdash; well, you presume it's a book, it could be a magazine, an encyclopedia, or even a journal, it's hard to tell from a picture <!--more--> &mdash; there's at least a lovely photograph and what could be a title, it's hard to make out.
 Of course you've seen books and magazines, perhaps you're an avid reader, but you've never seen anything exactly like this.
 Your friend wants you to read it before joining them in a